 - This suggests that the market is keen to have ownership now as opposed to a years time.

 One of our subscribers was asking about the current canola futures market and the fact that it is in backwardation.
 I thought it was a worthwhile time to take a look at the forward curve, as a refresher, this time on the canola market.

 A tool worth using is the forward curve.
 The forward curve is a chart which we will often refer to in EP3 articles, as it provides a quick view of the market.
 The forward curve details the price for each of the contract expiry date for the futures contract of a commodity.

 The curve gives an instant snapshot of where you could theoretically buy or sell the commodity.
-The below chart displays the forward curve for Kansas & Chicago wheat converted to A$/mt.
-This lets us know the price for each contract data between spot (Sept 2020) and March 2022.

 A forward curve is in contango when the forward futures months are at a premium to the spot level.
 In the above chart, the market is in contango, as each of the months ahead is higher than the September contract.